Truter v Deysel: Judgment

-Van Heerden JA held—and Harms JA, Zulman JA, Navsa JA and Mthiyane JA concurred—that, under section 11(d) of the Prescription Act, the plaintiff's claim was subject to a three-year extinctive period of prescription.
-He held, further, that under section 12 of the Act prescription of a debt (which included a delictual debt) began running when the debt became due: A debt became due when the creditor acquired knowledge of the facts from which the debt arose; in other words, when the creditor acquired a complete cause of action for the recovery of the debt, or when the entire set of facts upon which he relied to prove his claim was in place.
+In the Supreme Court of Appeal, Judge of Appeal van Heerden held on behalf of a unanimous bench that under section 12 of the Prescription Act, prescription of a debt (which included a delictual debt) began running when the debt became due.
+A debt became due, in turn, when the creditor acquired knowledge of the facts from which the debt arose; in other words, when the creditor acquired a complete cause of action for the recovery of the debt, or when the entire set of facts upon which he relied to prove his claim was in place.

 The court found that, in a delictual claim, the requirements of fault and unlawfulness were not factual ingredients of the cause of action; they were, rather, legal conclusions to be drawn from the facts.
 For the purposes of prescription, "cause of action" meant every fact which it was necessary for the plaintiff to prove in order to succeed in his claim, although it did not comprise every piece of evidence which was necessary to prove those facts.
 An expert opinion, to the effect that certain conduct had been negligent, was not itself a fact, but, rather, evidence.

-The plaintiff in the present case, to the mind of Van Heerden JA, had not lacked capacity to appreciate that a wrong had been done to him.
+The plaintiff in the present case, to the mind of Van Heerden, had not lacked capacity to appreciate that a wrong had been done to him.
 The running of prescription could therefore not be delayed on that ground.
 In accordance with the "once and for all" rule, a plaintiff's cause of action is complete as soon as he sustains some damage, not only in respect of the damage actually sustained, but also in respect of any damage yet to be sustained.
 The court found that all of the facts and information in respect of the operations performed on the plaintiff by the defendants had been known, or had been readily accessible, to him and his legal representatives as early as 1994 or 1995.
-Accordingly, the appeal and the special plea had to be upheld, and the decision in the Cape Provincial Division, in Deysel v Truter and Another reversed.
+Accordingly, the Supreme Court of Appeal upheld the appeal and the special plea, reversing the decision of the Cape Provincial Division.